Azure/azure-stream-analytics/Samples/TollApp/README.md

 * Select Application settings
 * Set the TimerSetting value to desired time in seconds.

+The Azure Stream Analytics Job is not started upon deployment.
+Steps to start the job
+* Log into Microsoft Azure Portal
+* Open Stream Analytics jobs
+* Select the TollData job
+* Click Start

 ## License
 Microsoft Azure Stream Analytics sample application and tutorials are licensed under the MIT license.
 See the [LICENSE](https://github.com/Azure/azure-stream-analytics/blob/master/LICENSE.txt) file for more details.